edlewisweb/edlewisweb.github.io/_posts/2023-11-03-when-science-where-science.md

 ---
 layout: post
-title:  "When Science?"
+title:  "When science?"
 date:   2023-11-03 08:20:00 +0000
 categories: knowledge science
 ---

-# Where Science?
+# Where science?

 In 2023 idea that everything needs to be data led and backed in science seems to be reaching near-religious levels.
 This post isn’t intended to be a book burning exercise, rather a brief investigation into what science is and why it’s not always appropriate.

-## What is Science?
+## What is science?

 I'm describing science as the application of the scientific method over time.
 The scientific method works on falsification - **asserting things which are not true**.
 We build a mental model of the world (known as a **hypothesis**) avoiding those things which we know to be false.
 We find ways to generate supporting or detracting evidence via **experiments**.